How to get Mirlitons to Sprout Quickly: Incubate Them!

 Growers normally try to delay mirliton sprouting by putting new fruit in paper bags and storing them in a cool part of the house.
 Cool temperatures promote dormancy and prevent sprouting.
 But you may want to promote quick sprouting so you can plant them immediately in the ground or container, especially if you want to plant them in the fall.
 Here’s an “incubation” trick that Joseph Boudreaux of Broussard taught me that speeds up sprouting.

 You can incubate them inside your home in the fall or winter using a small plastic trash can with a heating pad underneath.
-Place the mirlitons in the can and loosely cover the top with some cardboard.
+Place the mirlitons in a 5-gallon bucket and loosely cover the top with some cardboard.
 Place a thermometer next to the mirlitons and adjust the heating pad to maintain the can temperature at 80°-85°.
+You can also use an overhead heat lamp as in the photos.
 When kept warm like this, the fruit will normally begin to sprout within 10-14 days.
 Sprouting is defined as when the internal seed pushes its way to the large end of the seed (“sticks its tongue out) and a small green shoot emerges.
 Here is how I did it with a trash can.

 If the outside temperatures are in the 90s, you can do this outside in a cardboard box without a heating pad.
 Once you pick the fruit, place it in a shaded warm area with a constant temperature of at least 75-80°F to encourage sprouting.
 If storing them outside, use chicken wire or netting to protect the seed from pests that enjoy eating the new sprouts.